jarretlavallee/puppet-deploy_pe/REFERENCE.md

 Data type: `String`

-The name of the node group to pin the targets to
+The name of the node group to pin the nodes to

 ### run_agent